 Day 1: Friday, July 9

 Task one was procuring the rental.
 After a few false starts tracking down ‘rental car access road’, I wheeled into the bustling Hertz rental mecca.
+Luckily, we could avail the veterans discounts at the rental.

 I had reserved a sporty Ford Focus, knowing that twisty roads would be the norm.
 I was pleased to be upgraded as a freebie to a ‘sporty 2-door’ Chevrolet Monte Carlo for the same price.
 The Monte is a somewhat cumbersome lummox with big wheels and shiny gold paint.
 The V6 motor had plenty of power, and the leather seating was comfortable, by most accounts.